Back to All States

 Who is prohibited from owning a gun in Arkansas?

 Under Ark.
-Code Ann. § 5-73-132 and federal law, prohibited persons include convicted felons, those adjudicated as mentally ill or committed to mental institutions, individuals subject to domestic violence restraining orders, non-residents of Arkansas, minors, and those dishonorably discharged from military service.
-The Protect Arkansas Act (Act 659) also eliminated parole for prohibited person in possession of a firearm — making the consequences for illegal transfers more severe than before.
+Code Ann. § 5-73-132 and federal law, prohibited persons include convicted felons, those adjudicated mentally ill, individuals under domestic violence protective orders, unlawful drug users, non-residents (for private sales), minors under 18, and those dishonorably discharged from the military.
+The Protect Arkansas Act (Act 659) significantly increased penalties by eliminating parole for prohibited persons in possession of a firearm.

 What is the minimum age for private gun sales in Arkansas?